Find a Job You Really Want In

 Event Photography AssociateDear Angela,

-I just saw the recent prints you did for the wedding reception you shot on October 1st.
-I wanted to reach out and thank you personally for the incredible work you’ve done.
+I recently viewed the prints you captured at the wedding reception on October 1st, and I wanted to personally thank you for your remarkable work.

-Your photographs from that night were tasteful and unique.
-The clients were absolutely thrilled with the way they turned out, too.
-I look forward to seeing the event photography work you do for us in the future.
+Your photographs were both tasteful and unique.
+The clients were absolutely thrilled with the results!
+I look forward to seeing your future event photography projects.

-Thank you again for your hard work and talent.
+Thank you again for your dedication and talent.

 Sincerely,